Highlights

-2022.09.30 | I am one of the co-organizers of the 2nd annual "Moment to Movement: Evolving & Sustaining Anti-Racist Pedagogy at USF" workshop series. |
+2023.05.10 We received the 2023 CA&S Collective Achievement Award for our work organizing the "Moment to Movement: Evolving & Sustaining Anti-Racist Pedagogy at USF" (M2M) workshop series.

-2020.03.05 | I wrote an essay on the imposter syndrome as a multiracial woman in STEM as part of a CRASE special issue inspired by the book "There There" by Tommy Orange. |
+2020.03.05 I wrote an essay on the imposter syndrome as a multiracial woman in STEM as part of a CRASE special issue inspired by the book "There There" by Tommy Orange.

-2019.04.12 | I am absolutely honored to receive the Distinguished Teaching Award for 2019! |
+2019.04.12 I am absolutely honored to receive the Distinguished Teaching Award for 2019.

-2019.03.01 | We received an NSF S-STEM award for our "Community-Engaged Scholars in Computer Science" proposal!
-See scholars.cs.usfca.edu for details on the scholarship program. |
+2019.03.01 We received an NSF S-STEM award for our "Community-Engaged Scholars in Computer Science" proposal.
+See scholars.cs.usfca.edu for details on the scholarship program.

-2018.09.26 | I was one of the "Modern Women in Tech" featured in the "Our Time" gallery at the Grace Hopper Celebration (GHC) 2018.
-Check out the behind the scenes video! |
+2018.09.26 I was one of the "Modern Women in Tech" featured in the "Our Time" gallery at the Grace Hopper Celebration (GHC) 2018.
+Check out the behind the scenes video.

-2018.05.11 | Our team, including Aparna Venkatesan, Cornelia Van Cott, Janet Yang, and me, won the 2018 CA&S Collective Achievement Award for supporting women in STEM fields. |
+2018.05.11 Our team, including Aparna Venkatesan, Cornelia Van Cott, Janet Yang, and me, won the 2018 CA&S Collective Achievement Award for supporting women in STEM fields.

-2016.05.06 | I received the Innovation in Teaching and Technology Award from the Center for Instruction and Technology (CIT). |
+2016.05.06 I received the Innovation in Teaching and Technology Award from the Center for Instruction and Technology (CIT).

 Current Courses